THE POETIC RELIEF PROJECT

 The Mental Health Matters Online workshop is a 5 week course on Zoom providing a safe space for young people to express themselves and support for their mental well being, confidence and writing skills.
 To register your interest in this workshop, email: firstname.lastname@example.org with the title 'MO Workshop.'

-Please see the six amazing young people pictured above and named below who are our second cohort of Cultural Leaders and the charity they will be assigned to for the next 6 months:
+Please see the six amazing young people pictured above and named below who are our fifth cohort of Cultural Leaders and the charity they will be assigned to for the next 6 months: